Smith Normal Forms of Graphical Hermite Simplices: Smith normal form and graphical simplices

 In this work, our main object of study is the SNF of the following class of matrices, which have as input a positive integer vector of length $n$ and a finite simple acyclic directed graph, i.e., a DAG, on $n$ vertices.
+We will assume that all graphs are simple acyclic directed graphs.